Linguistics Course Catalog

 5 units

 Advanced topics in acoustic and articulatory phonetics.
-Prerequisite(s): course 213.
-Enrollment restricted to graduate students.
+Prerequisite(s): LING 214.
+Enrollment is restricted to graduate students.

 LING 259G